qa-aman/visit-report/spec-travel-planning.md

 - ✅ What if I submit incomplete plan?
 (System validates and shows errors)
 - ✅ What if I try to plan same customer on same day twice?
 (Show warning, allow if intentional)
 - ✅ What if I leave some days blank?
 (Allow, but show warning before submission)
+- ✅ What if I try to create another plan for the same month?
+(System prevents duplicate plans - shows error and redirects to existing plan)

 #### US-TP-002: View My Travel Plans
 **As a** Sales Engineer